-With this degree in your pocket, you'll hit the ground running, ready for a job in a field where you will make a difference in the lives of others.
+With this degree in your pocket, you'll hit the ground running, ready for a job as an OTA in a field where you will make a difference in the lives of others.
 Also, with a bachelor's degree, you are more likely to find a leadership role than an OTA with an associate degree.

 OTA program accreditation status: